Rob Crisp

-Robert Crisp (born January 3, 1991) is an American football offensive tackle who is currently a free agent.
+Robert Crisp (born January 3, 1991) is an American former football offensive tackle.
 He played college football at NC State.

-Early years
+Early life

 Crisp briefly attended Chapel Hill High School (Chapel Hill, North Carolina) before transferring to Athens Drive High School in Raleigh, North Carolina, where he recorded 75 pancake blocks playing offensive tackle during his senior season.
 He was an All-American selection by USA Today, Parade, and EA Sports.
 He played in the 2010 U.S. Army All-American Bowl, starting at right tackle.

 In track & field, Crisp was one of the state's top performers in the throwing events, with bests of 15.11 meters (49-4) in the shot put and 39.00 meters (127-10) in the discus.

 Regarded as a five-star recruit by Rivals.com, Crisp was listed as the No. 2 offensive tackle prospect in the class of 2010, behind only Seantrel Henderson.